Michael-Beukman/PCGNN/README.md

 And some snippets from Stack Overflow, which I've tried to reference where they were used.
+## Issues
+If there are any problems or errors, then please open an [issue](https://github.com/Michael-Beukman/PCGNN/issues).

 # Acknowledgements
 This work is based on the research supported wholly by the National Research Foundation of South Africa (Grant UID 133358).